sodadata/reporting-api-examples/README.md

 Each use-case will live in its own folder where you can find more information.

-The blog series can be accessed at: INSERT URL
+The blog series can be accessed at: https://docs.soda.io/api-docs/reporting-api-to-overview-dashboards.html